erorus/tweet-arrival/README.md

 Uses the [Flightaware API](http://flightaware.com/commercial/flightxml/), for which you will need your own API key.

-Will use the Twitter API, for which you'll need an API key and secret for the tweeting account.
+Uses the Twitter API, for which you'll need an API key and secret for the tweeting account.

 ## Configuration/Setup

 Set the environment variables in `environment.txt`.

 You can run it as a systemd service with the supplied `tweet-arrival.service` template.

-## Status

-Work in progress.
-No Twitter integration yet.

 ## License